tfd/bbofans/README.md

 After the modules are started I have everything in place to draw the layout so I should probably trigger a show, but on which module?
 At the start I made every controller bind to a global event like 'admin:members:edit:show' which would show it's view.
-But in this scenario this isn't possible because the admin module hasn't rendered yet to there's now place to show the view.
+But in this scenario this isn't possible because the admin module hasn't rendered yet so there's now place to show the view.

 I need to activate the correct controller and show all needed views.
 The path '[admin:members]edit.show' should have